artefactual/atom-docs/user-manual/add-edit-content/archival-institutions.rst

    roles see: :ref:`User roles <user-roles>`.
 For information on logging in,
    see: :ref:`Log in <log-in>`.

+   Note that an administrator can also disable the display of this widget, which can sometimes be useful for improving page load performance.
+See above:

+   * :ref:`repository-upload-setting`

+   Additionally, note that a system administrator can configure a global upload limit - see:

+   * :ref:`total-upload-space`

 **To set the digital object upload limit for an archival institution:**

 1. Navigate to the :term:`archival institution` you wish to edit.
 You can do